AnimatingLegend/Funkin-Definitive-Edition/docs/guides/building.md

 # Building The Game

 ### Warning
-**In order compile the game for Windows you will need 6GB+ of space, so if you have NO space left then you should clear up some space !**
+**In order compile the game for Windows you will need atleast 6GB+ of space, so if you have NO space left then you should clear up some space !**

 **Also note that this is a guide to build the game on your own.
-If you just want to play Funkin-Definitive-Edition then [download it here](https://github.com/AnimatingLegend/Funkin-Definitive-Edition/releases) or [play on browser](https://animatinglegend.github.io/).
+If you just want to play Funkin-Definitive-Edition then [download it here](https://github.com/AnimatingLegend/Funkin-Definitive-Edition/releases).
 But if you want to build the game yourself, then continue reading.**

 ### Stuff Needed
 - [Git](https://git-scm.com/) (required)
-- [Haxe 4.1.5](https://haxe.org/download/version/4.1.5/) (this version is recommended because their latest versions have issues running this engine)
+- [Haxe 4.1.5](https://haxe.org/download/version/4.1.5/) (this version is recommended because their latest versions have issues running this specific engine)
     - [HaxeFlixel](https://haxeflixel.com/documentation/install-haxeflixel/) (required)
 - [Visual Community](https://visualstudio.microsoft.com/)
      - Visual Community Components (Required/Setup.bat)